ayubix/Checkers-game/README.md

 4. **Burned pieces** : If a player makes a normal move instead of capturing when a capture is possible, all their pieces with a possible capture are burned and removed from the board immediately.

-5. **Multi capturing** : If possible, continue capturing in a single turn.
+5. **Multi capturing** : If possible, continue capturing in a single turn also backwards.

 6. **Winning** : The game ends when a player captures all opponent's pieces or blocks their moves.